asukiaaa/clj-server-practice/README.md

 # Notification for new repository

-Project is renamed to https://github.com/asukiaaa/clj-server-device-log
+Project was renamed to https://github.com/asukiaaa/clj-server-device-log

 # clj-server-practice